mohsenasadi501/DataStructureAlgorithm/README.md

 - The length of array is fixed
 - You can not remove or add new Item

-Example of how to edit Array class to add Add,Remove,IndexOf and Print functionality:
+Example of how to add Array class Add, Remove, IndexOf and Print methods functionality:

 ```csharp
 internal class Array